-Starting from prohibiting commercial whaling in a marine area, the IWC now looks at developing a coherent scheme for scientific research and including habitat preservation considerations in the overall objective of protecting whale species.
+Stemming from the prohibition of commercial whaling, the IWC now aims at developing a coherent scheme for scientific research and habitat preservation considerations in the overall objective of protecting whale species.
 This is consistent with the notion of evolving interpretation of its founding treaty and decidedly highlights the importance of sanctuaries in a global whale conservation framework.

 Scientific uncertainty is deeply imbedded in international environmental law, and the Precautionary Principle became recognized in modern legal instruments in order to tackle this reality.
 This is especially true in relation to whale management, given the migration patterns of whales throughout the world's oceans, low rates of reproduction, late onset of sexual maturity and the potential for small populations in relation to the extension of habitat for several species, especially after the depletion brought by decades of commercial whaling.
-Accordingly, the previous methods for ascertaining whale populations have proven dangerously inaccurate because the data are subject to several biases and methodological flaws, and in many cases an absolute lack of definitive data on species' stock divisions and actual distribution.
+Accordingly, previous methods for ascertaining whale populations have been proven dangerously inaccurate because data are subject to several biases and methodological flaws, and in many cases an absolute lack of

+South Atlantic Whales Sanctuary Management Plan definitive data on species' stock divisions and actual distribution.

-While the 1946 Convention requires that management measures including the establishment of sanctuaries shall be based on scientific findings it does not provide a precise definition of the scientific basis for the establishment of a closed area, thus leaving undetermined the kind of evidence that needs to be brought forward by proposing member States.
-Although there have been differences of opinion within the Scientific Committee over the merits of sanctuaries, productive discussions can be held within the framework of the Committee, which may help the Commission as a whole decide on the merits or otherwise of proposed new sanctuaries.
+While the 1946 Convention requires that management measures including the establishment of sanctuaries be based on scientific findings it does not provide a precise definition of the scientific basis for the establishment of a closed area, thus leaving undetermined the kind of evidence that needs to be brought forth by proposing member States.
+Although there have been differences of opinion within the Scientific Committee over the merits of sanctuaries, productive discussions can be held within the framework of the Committee, which may help the Commission as a whole to decide on the merits of proposed new sanctuaries.
 It must also be noted that while scientific findings are relevant, they by no means exhaust the reasons why sanctuaries are important as management tools.